 In this document, you can see how to launch different software in the Open OnDemand (OOD) Remote Desktop app (available at rcood.rc.fas.harvard.edu)

-Keep in mind that, for the most part, the terminal window needs to stay open.
-If the terminal window is closed, the software that you launched via terminal will be closed too.
+Keep in mind that, for the most part, the terminal window must remain open.
+If the terminal window is closed, the software launched via the terminal will also be closed.

 Remote Desktop login